xpepermint/mongoose-cron/README.md

 └───────────────────────── second (0 - 59)
 ```

 A recurring job will repeat endlessly unless we limit that by setting the `cron.stopAt` field.
-When a job expires it stops repeating and the `cron.state` field is set to `2`.
+When a job expires it stops repeating.
 If we also set `cron.removeExpired` field to `true`, a job is automatically deleted.

 ```js
 model.create({